 Before cleaning your unit, turn off the power at the unit or breaker box.
 Following the manufacturer’s guidelines, remove the top and then clear any leaves and debris from the bottom.
 Aiming from the inside, use your garden hose to push build-up off the fins and away from the unit.
 Do not use a pressure washer as this could cause damage to the system.

 7. Change Air Filter

 A clogged air filter can seem to cancel out the hard work you’ve done cleaning your outside unit.
 Your system can be in great working order, but a dirty air filter can force it to work harder.
 Make sure you’re routinely replacing your air filter to ensure your system runs at its best.

 Double-check that you’ve turned the power back on to the system, near the unit or at the breaker box.
 Set your thermostat a few degrees cooler than the current temperature and wait for up to 5 minutes for the system to turn on.
 If the HVAC system doesn’t start or isn’t sending out cool air, reach out to us at Air Tech of Houston AC & Plumbing for inspection and repairs.

 While you can clean and prepare your air conditioner unit for warmer temperatures yourself, some aspects should be left in the hands of professionals.
 For instance, refrigerant leaks, broken parts and electrical damage should never be considered DIYs.
 Our team, backed by years of hands-on experience, is here to give you top-quality HVAC services.
 Schedule your seasonal AC tune-up with us today.

-Trust Air Tech Air Conditioning & Plumbing
+Trust Air Tech of Houston AC & Plumbing

 Preparing your air conditioner for warmer weather yourself is not a project for every homeowner.
 Rest assured that our team is here to help you get your AC up and running for those warmer days ahead.
 You can trust us to inspect and prepare your unit in a timely and efficient manner.